The City of Clarence has a rich and varied history.

 Lindisfarne Historical Society

-The Lindisfarne Historical Society was formed in 1992 and works to foster interest in local history.
+The Lindisfarne Historical Society was formed in 1992 and works to foster interest in our local history.

 The society has developed a collection of historic photographs and information about Lindisfarne and surrounds.